Welcome!

 Publications in Peer-Reviewed Journals

-(2021).
+(2023).
 Discrimination, narratives and family history: An experiment with Jordanian host and Syrian refugee children.
-Review of Economics and Statistics (forthcoming).
+Review of Economics and Statistics 105 (4): 1008–1016.

 PDF DOI: 10.1162/rest_a_01090

-Revise/Reject and Resubmits
+Revise and Resubmits

 (2023).
 Financial literacy, experimental preference measures and field behavior – A randomized educational intervention.
 Discussion Papers of the Max Planck Institute for Research on Collective Goods, 2023/3.
+Revision requested by the Journal of Political Economy.

 PDF